aliciamillis/meet/README.md

 Scenario 3: User can collapse an event to hide its details

-SCENARIO 1: An event element is collapsed by default Given user hasn’t opened event element
+SCENARIO 1: An event element is collapsed by default Given list event element has been loaded
+And app loaded
+When the user hasn’t clicked details button yet
-When the user opens app event element is closed
+Then the event element is collapsed by default
-Then the user should see main page

-SCENARIO 2: User can expand an event to see its details Given user hasn’t opened event element
+SCENARIO 2: User can expand an event to see its details Given app is loaded
+And list of events has been loaded
-When the user opens element
+When the user clicks on details button
-Then the user should see a list of all upcoming events
+Then the element should open to show details

-SCENARIO 3: User can collapse an event to hide its details Given user has opened event element
+SCENARIO 3: User can collapse an event to hide its details Given app is loaded
+And event element is expanded
-When the user clicks x to close element
+When the user clicks on hide details button
-Then the user should see main page
+Then element should collapse, hiding details

 USER STORY FEATURE 3